After you implement the checkout handler for your Order with Google web service, test the handler to make sure the checkout flow works.

 You can test your checkout using a valid data feed for your Order with Google service.
 This testing process uses the data feed preview mode to walk through the checkout process and simulate a checkout.

 To manually test with your data feed, follow these steps:

 - Go to Develop > Data feeds in the Actions console.

 - On the Test your app with feeds card, click Get started.

 - Select Preview as the data feed environment from the dropdown.

 - Click Launch Test to preview your feed.

-Go through the Food Ordering flow by selecting your desired restaurant and building a cart.
+Go through the Order with Google flow by selecting your desired restaurant and building a cart.

 Test your checkout endpoint by clicking the Checkout button.

 In addition to the steps outlined above, you can use console tools to further test and troubleshoot your order fulfillment.